microsoft/BotBuilder-Samples/generators/dotnet-templates/README.md

 using core AI capabilities.

 # About
-.NET Core Templates will help you to quickly build new conversational AI bots using the [Bot Framework v4][1].
+.NET Core Templates will help you to quickly build new conversational AI bots using [Bot Framework v4][1].

 # Templates
 There are three different template options.
 The table below can help guide which template is right for you.